santiagoaloi/santiagoaloi/README.md

 # Hi, I'm Santiago 👋 👨‍💻

 #### I'm a software engineer specializing in JavaScript (TypeScript), VueJS (NuxtJS), and Web Performance.
-Before I went all-in with coding, I used to spend all my time in cyber-defence, SOAR, Machine Learning and SIEM.
+I'm also a Cyber Security Consultant specializing in SOAR, Machine Learning and SIEM.

 I enjoy researching and exploring the intricaties of technologies we use on a daily basis; from JavaScript engines to browser internals, web security ,networking, cloud infrastructure, bundlers (very much into Vite) , you name it!